 Rabbi of Temple Israel, Rabbi Jon Adland was born in Washington, DC, and grew up in Chevy Chase, MD.
 He graduated from Washington University in St. Louis in 1976 with a BA in Psychology and Jewish Studies.
 Since arriving in Canton, Rabbi Adland has served on the board of United Way, Coming Together Stark County, and the MLK Commission.
 He has worked with Thanksgiving Baskets Canton and the Interfaith Thanksgiving Service, as well as Habitat for Humanity.
 Rabbi Adland married his wife Sandy in 1981.
 Her support in their life’s journey is an important part of his success.
 They are the proud parents of Joshua who is married to Karen and lives in Chicago, and Rachel who is married to Evan and lives in Columbus.
 Along with his family, Rabbi Adland’s passions are fishing and woodworking.

 Rabbi John Spitzer, along with Ron Ponder founded Coming Together Stark County as the Stark County Town Hall on Race Relations.
 Rabbi Spitzer served as rabbi of Temple Israel here in Canton from 1981 through 2008.
 At his retirement from the pulpit he was honored as Rabbi Emeritus of the congregation.
 Presently, Rabbi Spitzer is an Associate Professor of Jewish Studies in the Theology Division of Walsh University and continues to work with Coming Together in a variety of positions.
-Currently, he is the chairperson of the 2018 Diversity and Inclusion Conference to be held on April 13th.
-The topic of the Conference will be LGTBQ: Super Powers and Super Challenges.
+He was chairperson of the 2018 Diversity and Inclusion Conference: LGTBQ: Super Powers and Super Challenges.

 Lois Digiacomo-Jacobson is a founding member of Coming Together Stark County.
 She was the recipient of CTSC’s 2017 “Diversity Initiative Award for an Individual,” not only for her tenacious commitment to its mission but for her leadership in bringing the “Dialogues on Diversity” play to Stark County in 2015, generating understanding of diversity, cultural sensitivity, and social justice.
 Following the performance she convened a series of meetings with countywide leaders in government, education, safety, the arts, business, and non-profit organizations to share ideas and programs and develop cooperative initiatives promoting inclusion.
 Among their initiatives has been the adoption of a common logo, “Stark County, Where Diversity Works!”
 With more than 30 years as a playwright, Lois has long believed in the power of drama to open hearts and minds.
 Lois has produced a variety of inspiring plays that spark dialogue to help organizations, businesses, and individuals confront challenging issues like racism, gender inequality, and personal growth.
 Details on how your organization can sponsor one of Lois’s plays is available by calling Coming Together at 330-454-5880.